Geometrization of N-Extended 1-Dimensional Supersymmetry Algebras: Review of Adinkras

-The orientation of the edges defines a height function on the vertices of the Adinkra that corresponds to the engineering dimension of the component fields\cite{Doran:2007}.
+The orientation of the edges defines a height function on the vertices of the Adinkra that corresponds to the engineering dimension of the component fields \cite{Doran:2007}.
 If $V$ is the set of vertices of an Adinkra, a height function is a function $h:V\to\bZ$ such that $h(b)=h(a)+1$ if there is an edge going from $a$ to $b$.
 Adding a constant to any height function gives another height function.
-This allows us to choose a height function so that the heights of the bosons are even and the heights of the fermions are odd, which can be normalized so that the height of the vertex is twice the engineering dimension of the corresponding component field.
-The height should be viewed as a minimum engineering dimension of the objects represented by the vertex, since the vertices of an Adinkra represent not only the component fields, but their time derivatives as well and every application of $\partial_\tau$ increases the engineering dimension by $1$.
-See Figure \ref{Fig:N2Adinks} for an example of $2$ different $N=2$ Adinkras with their height functions shown.
+This allows us to choose a height function so that the heights of the bosons are even and the heights of the fermions are odd, which can be normalized so that the height of each vertex is twice the engineering dimension of the corresponding component field.
+The height of a vertex should be viewed as a minimum engineering dimension of the objects represented by the vertex, since the vertices of an Adinkra represent not only the component fields but also their time derivatives, and every application of $\partial_\tau$ increases the engineering dimension by $1$.
+See Figure \ref{Fig:N2Adinks} for an example of two different $N=2$ Adinkras with their height functions shown.

-Forgetting the dashing, orientation and coloring of all of the edges in an Adinkra leaves what is called the \textit{topology} of the Adinkra.
+Forgetting the dashing, orientation, and coloring of all of the edges in an Adinkra leaves what is called the \textit{topology} of the Adinkra.
 The topology of an Adinkra together with its edge coloring is called its \textit{chromotopology}.
-One of the most important Adinkra topologies is the topology of the $N$-cube.
-This is the the topology consisting of the vertices and edges of the $N$-cube, $[0,1]^N$.
-The topologies of both Adinkras pictured in Figure \ref{Fig:N2Adinks} are those of the $2$-cube.
-In fact they have have the same chromotopologies.
-All $N$-cubes have a unique chromotopology\cite{Doran:2011}.
-Even though the Adinkras in Figure \ref{Fig:N2Adinks} have the same chromotopologies they are not the same, since they have different orientations (hence height assignments) and dashings.
+One of the most important Adinkra topologies is the topology of the $N$-cube, $[0,1]^N$.
+This is the Adinkra topology consisting of the vertices and edges of the $N$-cube.
+The two Adinkra topologies depicted in Figure \ref{Fig:N2Adinks} are those of the $2$-cube.
+In fact, they have the same chromotopologies.
+More generally, every $N$-cube has a unique chromotopology \cite{Doran:2011}.
+Even though the Adinkras in Figure \ref{Fig:N2Adinks} have the same chromotopologies, they are not the same Adinkras, since they have different orientations (hence height assignments) and dashings.
+For the remainder of the paper we will ignore Adinkra height assignments and odd dashings and focus on chromotopologies.